 To get an SLI diagnosis, the following criteria must be met:

 - Language difficulties that disrupt everyday life and interfere with school and learning.

 - No other known causes or co-occurring conditions that can affect language development.
 This means that hearing loss, general developmental delay, autism, or other disorders are ruled out.

 - The child’s performance on a standardized language test is well below typical results for his or her age level.
-A speech and language pathologist (SLP) conducts the assessment, which covers ?????, grammar, narration, comprehension, and production.
+A speech and language pathologist (SLP) conducts the assessment, which covers vocabulary, grammar, narration, comprehension, and production.

 Aside from the standardized language test, an SLP will also observe the child directly and note the way he or she communicates and plays with toys and peers.
 Parents and teachers will also need to complete questionnaires and be interviewed to gather information on the child’s family history, learning ability, and school performance.